topology-foundation/docs-drp/docs/Concepts/CRO.md

 <div align="center">
   ![alt text](../../static/img/cro.png)
   <br/>
-  **Fig. 1:** Alice, Bob and Charlie are subscribed to CRO D, receiving all updates performed on that CRO.
+  **Figure 1:** Alice, Bob and Charlie are subscribed to CRO D, receiving all updates performed on that CRO.
 </div>

 There is a set of core methods for CROs: